top of page

 An American Enterprise

-The "prosperity gospel" that many Christians are familiar with today originated primarily in the United States, spreading to other parts of the world mainly through American missionaries.
-However, the church as an organized enterprise began with the Massachusetts Bay Colony, where Puritans and other Protestant minorities fled Britain to escape religious tension.
+The "prosperity gospel" that many Christians are familiar with today originated primarily in the United States and spread to other parts of the world mainly through American missionaries.
+The American expression of the church as an organized enterprise began with the Massachusetts Bay Colony, where Puritans and other Protestant minorities fled from Britain to escape religious persecution.
 While continental Europeans endured nearly two centuries of almost constant war, many Britons migrated to overseas colonies to escape persecution.

 From the start, the Puritans were a sect within the Church of England that combined Calvinist and Anabaptist ideas.
-They opposed the Articles of Religion, especially Article 38, which rejected their call to abolish private property in favor of a communal economy.
+They opposed the Articles of Religion, especially the one that reads, "The riches and goods of Christians are not common, as touching the right, title, and possession of the same; as certain Anabaptists do falsely boast.
+Notwithstanding, every man ought, of such things as he possesses, liberally to give alms to the poor, according to his ability" (Art.
+38).
 They wanted all Christians to follow the apostles, who shared everything in common (Acts 2:44–45).
-When Thomas Cranmer, the Articles' author, sided with the land-owning gentry, he drew Puritan scorn for generations.
+When Thomas Cranmer, the author of the Articles, sided with the land-owning gentry, he drew Puritan scorn for generations.
 As a result, approximately 15,000 Puritans migrated to America between 1620 and 1642 to establish a society based on their beliefs.
 Most families in Britain were middle-class and prosperous.
 They founded Massachusetts with a clear religious goal: to create a "city on a hill," following Jesus' call for the church to stand as a visible example of righteousness (Matt.
 5:14).

-The prosperity gospel begins and ends with a form of Christian sacralism—the belief that America's national identity and divine favor are inseparable (see "Sacralism: Patriot or Pilgrim").
+The modern prosperity gospel is closely associated with a form of Christian sacralism—the belief that America's national identity and divine favor are inseparable (see "Sacralism: Patriot or Pilgrim").
 This ideology misuses Christianity to sanctify the state and justify national exceptionalism.
 The predominantly middle-class Puritans valued their work ethic, which was rooted in Calvinist theology.
 They followed Paul's instruction to work for God rather than seek praise from human supervisors, trusting in the promised reward and inheritance (Col. 3:23–24).
-Theologians later called this the Protestant work ethic—the idea that God predestined some people to wealth and others to poverty.
+Theologians and historians later associated this outlook with the Protestant work ethic, which linked diligent labor, vocation, and material success to Calvinist social ideals.

 American civil religion grew from this sacral vision, claiming that God chose the United States as his "city on a hill" and led his new people out of war-torn Europe—a new exodus for a new Israel.
 This ideology drew from supersessionism, the belief that the church replaced Israel as God's chosen people.
 By merging Christian sacralism with the Protestant work ethic, national leaders advanced the doctrine of manifest destiny, asserting that God willed the United States to rule the best lands of North America.
 This narrative justified slavery, the genocide of Native Americans, the exploitation of workers, and racial discrimination.
-John D. Rockefeller (1839–1937), a Baptist and one of the world's wealthiest men, embodied the church as an American enterprise when he said:
+John D. Rockefeller, a Baptist and one of the world's wealthiest men, embodied the church as an American enterprise when he said: "I believe the power to make money is a gift from God . . . to be developed and used to the best of our ability for the good of humankind. . . .
+I believe it is my duty to make money and still more money and to use the money I make for the good of my fellow man according to the dictates of my conscience."

 A Renewal of Fellowship

-In the Psalms, King David praised, blessed, and thanked God in the "great congregation" (Pss.
-22:25, 26:12, 35:18, 68:26).
+In the Psalms, King David praised, blessed, and thanked God in the "great congregation" (Ps.
+22:25; 26:12; 35:18; 68:26).
 He testified to God's saving help, faithfulness, salvation, and steadfast love (Ps.
 40:10) and celebrated the "good news of righteousness" (Ps.
 40:9).
 In the Septuagint, the Greek word ekklēsia—the term English translators render as "church"—refers to the great congregation of Israel over which David ruled.
 Paul and other New Testament writers chose ekklēsia rather than sunagōgē (G4864, "synagogue") because it expressed the Way as an expanded Israel, not just a physical building.

 Similarly, the church praises and thanks God for his faithfulness, salvation, steadfast love, and the gospel of deliverance in the name of Jesus Christ.
 The church represents the enduring fellowship of Jesus' disciples and the eschatological wedding feast of God's kingdom.
 Christ works through the church to honor God and inaugurate his eternal Sabbath.
 Christians, then, should seek the Holy Spirit even in difficult times, striking a balance between sound teaching and genuine care for others.
 As the saying goes, "the law of prayer is the law of belief" (Latin: lex orandi, lex credendi), meaning the church fulfills God's intent when it maintains regular connection with him.
 This connection is established through common prayer guided by the Holy Spirit (John 14:15–21), the sacraments of baptism and communion, particularly the forgiveness of sins (Acts 5:31), and care for the poor (Matt.
 25:31–46).

-To do this, they must become faithful disciples, not just followers of a religion.
-The Greek mathētēs (G3101, "disciple"), which shares a root with the word "mathematics," refers to someone who counts the cost and makes a personal commitment (Luke 14:28).
-To belong to God's kingdom, one must adopt the story of Jesus' life and teaching as one's own.
-Renewal should awaken the church to rise.
+To do this, they should become faithful disciples, not just followers of a religion.
+The Greek mathētēs (G3101, "disciple"), which derives from the Greek verb manthanō (G3129) meaning "to learn," refers to someone who makes a personal commitment to Jesus (Luke 14:28).
+To belong to God's kingdom, one should adopt the story of Jesus' life and teaching as one's own.
+Renewal should call the church to rise.
 Jesus commissioned this community to baptize and make disciples, immersing them in God's long history of deliverance and healing (Matt.
 28:19–20).
-The church that deserves revival is not an organization, culture, or business but a fellowship of God's people living under the guidance of the Holy Spirit (see "Paleo-Orthodoxy & Succession").
+The church that deserves revival is not an organization, culture, or business but a fellowship of God's people living under the guidance of the Holy Spirit.

 Bibliography